 - How much change is going on right now?

-The final step in building situational awareness of a change is developing a map of who is impacted by the change and how they are being impacted.
+The final step in assessing the organization is developing a map of who is impacted by the change and how they are being impacted.
 A single change, such as the deployment of a web-based expense reporting program, will impact different groups uniquely:

 - Employees who do not have expenses to report will not be impacted at all